uliludmann/RoboND-Rover-Project/project1_writeup.md

 Rover.vision_image[sichtweite:160, :, 2] = threshed * 255
   ```

-Also i implemented a function, that only images are considered to be mapped, as the rover is in a stable driving-state:
+Additionally I implemented a function, so that only images are considered to be mapped, as the rover is in a stable driving-state:
 ```python
 if Rover.pitch < 0.3 and Rover.roll < 0.3:
       Rover.worldmap[yworld, xworld, 2] += 10